tomasherceg/dotvvm-docs/Pages/basics-javascript-and-css.md

 ## Javascript and CSS Resource Management

-**DotVVM** has built-in mechanism for managing reasources.
+**DotVVM** has a built-in mechanism for managing reasources.
 It supports javascript files, inline javascript snippets and CSS files.

 The resources are named and stored in a global repository in [DotVVM configuration](/docs/tutorials/basics-configuration/{branch}).

-Each resources can also specify its dependencies.
-Thanks to this, DotVVM can include all required resources in the page in correct order.
+Each resource can also specify its dependencies.
+Thanks to this, DotVVM can include all required resources in the page in the correct order.

 ### Resource Repository

 All resources are registered in resource respository found in the `DotvvmConfiguration.Resources` collection.
-You can register new resource using `Register` method, or you can replace existing resource with your own one.
+You can register a new resource with the `Register` method, or you can replace existing resource with your own one.
 Typically, you want to do this in the `DotvvmStartup.cs` file.

 ```CSHARP